Miscellany | Clementine boxes, a post I liked, and a trip for me

 I went away!
 By myself!

-I had kind of a rotten week two weeks ago, and a week ago Sunday, Mr. FG told me he was sending me away to a hotel for 24 hours so that I could rest and regroup (that’s how my menu plan for the past week got so mixed up!).
+I had kind of a rotten week two weeks ago, soo, I went to a local hotel for 24 hours so that I could rest and regroup (that's how my menu plan for the past week got so mixed up!).
 We get a Family and Friends discount from the hotel chain where my brother works, so we can get a really nice room for only $39.

 I don’t know if I have ever gone away by myself before overnight, except for one time when I was in high school and went to visit a college (but even then I went with a friend) and for the time I went to be at the hospital when my sister-in-law was having her baby (and again, even then I was going to be with family).